Tools for Getting Un-stuck

 These people believe in you not because they're nice people, but because they know you.
-They've seen you in action, they've experienced you first hand, and they know you are worthy of their affection and respect.
+They've seen you in action, they've experienced you first hand, and whatever your foibles, they know you are worthy of their affection and respect.

 Like all of our tools, this one can be used over and over again for the rest of your life.
 You'll build it in such a way that it is strong enough to ward off the self-doubt that stops you in your tracks, so that it doesn't get through to your core.

-You might still feel fear - that's okay, it's part of being human - it's often part of what makes life interesting.
+You might still feel fear - that's okay, it's part of being human.
 But that fear won't knock you off your path, away from the things that naturally bolster your confidence - engaging with people and the world.